If you’re asking, “am I ready to buy a horse?”, chances are you know what a huge commitment horse ownership is.

 Horse ownership is a rewarding journey, and the opportunity to form such a close partnership with a member of another species is a benefit unique to horsemanship.
 The responsibility to make decisions about your horse’s care is all part of the full equine ownership experience.

 Owning a horse is, for many, the fulfillment of a lifelong dream.
-If you’ve been riding for years, done your homework, asked your coach, and added up your costs – yes, you’re ready to buy a horse.
+If, after reading this, you realize that today’s not the day—fear not!
+There are plenty of ways to get involved with horses without owning a horse.
+But if you’ve been riding for years, done your homework, asked your coach, and added up the costs – then yes, you’re ready to buy a horse.

 How did you know you were ready to buy a horse?
 Share your story!